sundehakon/random-phonenumber/README.md

-# Random-phonenumber
+# Random Phonenumber
-Generate a random norwegian phone number!
+Generate a random phone number from any country in the world! (still in development)

-# US phone number
-I'm working on creating a new version, where you can choose between getting a random norwegian phone number or, an american one.
-EDIT: US phonenumber should be working right now!

-# Web-version
+# Web version
 I will be working on a web version of this program soon...

-# Click link to test!
+# Click either link to test!
 https://playcode.io/1625931

 https://sundehakon.github.io/random-phonenumber/